 NECESSITY, FUNCTION, AND CONFORMITY: KRS 314.131(1) authorizes the Board of Nursing to promulgate administrative regulations to implement the provisions of KRS 314.011 to 314.991.
 KRS 314.041(7) and 314.051(8) authorize the board to issue a license to practice nursing as a registered nurse or a licensed practical nurse to an applicant who has passed the required examination or its equivalent and who was licensed to practice nursing in another jurisdiction.
+KRS 314.103 authorizes the board to require a criminal background check investigation of an applicant or nurse.
 KRS 314.101(4) authorizes the board to issue a temporary work permit to a person who has completed the requirements for, applied for, and paid the fee for licensure by endorsement.
 This administrative regulation establishes the requirements for licensure by endorsement and establishes the requirements for a temporary work permit for an applicant to practice nursing while the application for a license is being processed.

 Section 1.
 Eligibility for Licensure by Endorsement.
 (1) To be eligible for licensure by endorsement, an applicant shall:

 (a)1.
 Have completed a state approved program of nursing equivalent to Kentucky requirements; or

 2. Have completed that portion of a state-approved program of nursing that is equivalent to a Kentucky program of nursing;

 (b) Have taken and passed the State Board Test Pool Examination or National Council Licensure Examination or an examination that is consistent with Section 4 of this administrative regulation;

 (c) Complete the application form, as required by 201 KAR 20:370, Section 1(1);

 (d) Submit the current fee for a licensure application, as established by 201 KAR 20:240;